Don't miss updates Subscribe

 According to McKinsey Research, customers expect business to know them, cater to them and impress them.

-Getting Personal With Customers
+Personalization With Customers

 Capsule, being a healthcare company, must be there for their customers in real time.
 People value human interaction more than ever before, because shopping has become so technologically advanced.
 Whenever they can, they try to avoid automating their customer journeys to foster human engagement.
 They also use a variety of different avenues, such as their app and through text, to give their customers important information.